Flushing Food Down the Toilet? Be Careful

 Is Your Toilet Plugged?
 Stop Flushing Food Down the Toilet and Call Mr. Rooter Plumbing

 If you’ve flushed one too many scraps and you can’t get your toilet flowing, it’s time to call for professional help.
 A backed-up sewage pipe can pose serious health risks to you and your family so don’t delay.
-For fast, friendly, and reliable plumbing service, call your local Mr. Rooter® Plumbing at (855) 591-0128 or request an estimate online.
+For fast, friendly, and reliable plumbing service, call your local Mr. Rooter® Plumbing or request an estimate online.

 Rather than tossing food scraps down the toilet, have you considered composting?
 The Grounds Guys have an excellent resource on the basics of building a compost pile.
-Part of Neighborly’s community of home service brands, The Grounds Guys are your source for professional landscaping and lawn maintenance services.
+Part of Neighborly’s community of home service brands, The Grounds Guys is your source for professional landscaping and lawn maintenance services.